gustavo-sopena/Peg-Solitaire/README.md

 ### Bugs + Issues

-* As excel files are saved to the project directory, new excel files with the same name as a file already in the directory will replace the old excel file
+* As excel files are saved to the project directory, new excel files, added as a result from the program, will replace the old excel file

-* As the number of colors and/or graph size increases, the program might take a long time to play a game or may not be able to play at all and show a `RecursionError: maximum recursion depth exceeded in comparison` message;
+* As the number of colors and/or graph size increases, the program might take a long time to play a game or may not be able to play at all and throw a `RecursionError: maximum recursion depth exceeded in comparison` exception;
-When running configuration<span></span>.py, the `--limit` option can be used to increase the number of recursions
+In running configuration<span></span>.py, if the error occurs, the program will safely exit, generating the excel file with any games played up to that point

+* Increasing the number of recursions may cause python to use a lot of memory or cause other unforeseen issues

 ## Acknowledgments